Michael A. Taylor Preview, Player Props: Twins vs. Pirates

-Michael A. Taylor -- 1-for-3 with a home run and two RBI in his last game -- will be in action for the Minnesota Twins versus the Pittsburgh Pirates, with Mitch Keller on the mound, on August 19 at 7:10 PM ET.
+Michael A. Taylor, with a slugging percentage of .361 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Osvaldo Bido on the mound, August 20 at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Pirates.
+In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Pirates.

 Michael A. Taylor Game Info & Props vs. the Pirates